jsf3467v/tb-drug-resistance/README.md

 | Engine only wrong | 98 | 0.6% | 80 data-coverage gaps plus 18 documented definitional cases |
 | Catalog only wrong | 7 | 0.04% | resistance the catalog misses but the engine catches |

-The 6,772 shared errors are a measured biological ceiling, not an error within the design.
-No genotype-based method can recover resistance that leaves no recognized genotypic marker.
-The 98 engine-only cases carry no logic defect either.
-Eighty are coverage gaps, where the catalog calls an isolate resistant but no graded mutation reaches the engine, so it defaults to below-MDR.
-The other eighteen are the documented pre-2021 definitional choice, where injectable-based escalation places an isolate one tier above the 2021 catalog, with thirteen that lift MDR to pre-XDR on injectable resistance and five that lift pre-XDR to XDR on fluoroquinolone-plus-injectable resistance.
-The actionable error is a 0.6% sliver.
+The 6,772 shared errors represent a biological upper limit, not a flaw in the design.
+No genotype-based method can detect resistance that lacks a recognized genotypic marker.
+The 98 engine-only cases also do not indicate a logical error.
+Eighty cases are coverage gaps, where the catalog labels an isolate as resistant, but no graded mutation is detected by the engine, resulting in a resistance below-MDR classification.
+The remaining eighteen are due to a pre-2021 definitional choice, where injectable-based escalation assigns an isolate to a higher resistance tier than the 2021 catalog.
+Thirteen of these elevate MDR to pre-XDR on injectable resistance; five raise pre-XDR to XDR due to fluoroquinolone-plus-injectable resistance.
+Overall, the actionable error accounts for a mere 0.6%.

 ### Per-drug resistance calls

-The tier validation groups measured drugs into four resistance categories.
-Each drug is scored individually as resistant or susceptible based on the DST phenotype, with the WHO catalog used as a reference.
-The engine and the catalog concur on twelve of the fifteen drugs, including both fluoroquinolones, because the catalog already combines levofloxacin and moxifloxacin under a single gyrA call.
-The only discrepancies occur with the three injectable drugs.
-In these cases, the engine considers whole-class cross-resistance, so any mutation in injectables results in flags for amikacin, kanamycin, and capreomycin together.
-This approach increases sensitivity slightly but reduces specificity, as injectables are only partially cross-resistant in practice.
+The tier validation groups categorized drugs into four resistance groups.
+Each drug is individually assessed for resistance or susceptibility based on the DST phenotype, using the WHO catalog as a reference.
+The engine and the catalog agree on 12 of 15 drugs, including both fluoroquinolones, since the catalog groups levofloxacin and moxifloxacin under a single gyrA call.
+The only discrepancies are with the three injectable drugs.
+In these cases, the engine assumes whole-class cross-resistance any mutation in this class indicates resistance to amikacin, kanamycin, and capreomycin collectively.
+This approach slightly increases sensitivity and decreases specificity, as injectables only partially exhibit cross-resistance in practice.

 For example, amikacin's precision drops from 0.834 in the catalog to 0.518 in the engine, and capreomycin's from 0.776 to 0.439.
-This tradeoff is explicitly recorded as a property of the heuristic rather than an implicit assumption.
-The scoring process is executed via `python Evaluation/metrics.py`, which generates `per_drug_results.json`.
+This tradeoff is recorded as a property of the heuristic rather than an implicit assumption.
+The scoring runs through `python Evaluation/metrics.py`, which generates `per_drug_results.json`.

 ### Expert system

-The natural-language layer is evaluated based on execution match, where each question is paired with a gold standard query.
+The natural-language layer's performance is assessed based on execution match, where each question is matched with a gold-standard query.
 A generated query is considered correct if it returns the same entities.
-Since this layer relies on live model generation, its score depends on the specific model used rather than being a fixed attribute.
-On claude-sonnet-4-6, it correctly answers ten out of eleven queries and maintains this accuracy across different runs, as it generates responses at temperature zero.
-The only failure occurs in a lookup where the generator produces more information than the question requests, extracting a relationship property without binding the relationship.
-This causes the database to reject the query as it contains an unbound variable.
-The deterministic elements of the layer remain stable.
-A read-only write guard and query routing are fixed by the test suite.
-Additionally, normalization removes an order clause the database cannot handle after an aggregate, making the remaining issue a generation mistake rather than a flaw in the layer.
+Since the layer depends on live model generation, its score varies with the model used, rather than being a fixed measure.
+For example, on claude-sonnet-4-6, it correctly answers ten out of eleven queries and maintains that accuracy across different runs, as it generates responses at temperature zero.
+The only failure occurs during a lookup, where the generator returns more information than requested, specifically extracting a relationship property without binding the relationship, leading the database to reject it as an unbound variable.
+The deterministic components of the layer remain stable.
+The read-only write guard and query routing are controlled by the test suite, and normalization removes an unsupported order clause after an aggregate.
+The remaining issue is a generation error, not a flaw in the layer itself.

 ### Case-based reasoning, the experimental component

-Regimen accuracy is 67.4% against an 81.0% majority-class baseline, and outcome accuracy is 74.5% against a 73.8% baseline.
-The regimen shortfall decomposes into roughly 7.5 points of objective mismatch and 6 points of retrieval starvation in the rare resistant classes, where neighbor-based retrieval is data-poor by construction.
-This result is reported as the measured behavior of the experimental layer, not as the headline.
+The regimen accuracy stands at 67.4%, compared to an 81.0% baseline for the majority class, while outcome accuracy reaches 74.5%, slightly above the 73.8% baseline.
+The shortfall in regimen performance mainly results from approximately 7.5 points of objective mismatch and about 6 points of retrieval starvation in the rare resistant classes, where neighbor-based retrieval inherently has limited data.
+This reflects the observed behavior of the experimental layer, not the overall result.

-Regimen accuracy also varies sharply by resistance profile, which is where the retrieval starvation shows itself.
+Regimen accuracy also changes significantly depending on the resistance profile, revealing the effects of retrieval starvation.

 | Profile | Regimen accuracy | n |
 | --- | ---: | ---: |